 At school, I was always given the help and support I needed to do well.
 I was given a scribe, extra time and learning support to help me with my dyslexia.
-I was surprised to discover that this type of help also extended to higher education.
-Applying for DSA enabled me to purchase a range of learning software that converted my speech into text.
+I was surprised to discover that this type of help also extended to purchase a range of learning software that converted my speech into text.
 This helped me to write essays quicker than I usually would under normal conditions.
 The university itself also supported me - so I am glad I told them.
 I thought I would be the only one going to university with a learning difficulty, but that was definitely not the case.

-Useful links GOV. UK Student loans
+GOV. UK DSA

+Disabled Student Allowance